EVerest/everest-core/docs/source/explanation/module-configurations.rst

 to other devices using these protocols.

 The connection to the left is needed for the EvseManager to get power from somewhere.
-In the example above, the **grid connection** module will deliver energy.
+In the above example, the **grid connection** module communicates the available energy.
 This is the part where in more complex scenarios an energy management logic can be set up or loadbalancing between more than one EvseManagers will take place.